bitbrain/beehave/README.md

 Using behavior trees, Beehave makes it simple to create highly adaptive AI that responds to changes in the game world and overcomes unexpected obstacles.
 Whether you are a beginner or an experienced developer, Beehave is the perfect tool to take your game AI to the next level.

+> ✨ Development of **Beehave 3.0** has started.
+Read https://github.com/bitbrain/beehave/discussions/285 for more details.

 # 🐝 Features

 ### 🤖 Node based - build behavior trees within your scene tree